rccordell/feeling-responsive/pages/assignments/unessay.md

 + Students generally work individually, though I am open to collaborative proposals.
 + Unessay 1 due TBA
 + Unessay 2 due TBA
++ 30% of total grade

-## Details:
+## The Nitty-Gritty

-Twice during the semester you will develop an unessay project.
+As your final assignment this semester you will develop an unessay project.

 1. I *highly prize* creative takes on this assignment.
 Before jumping into typical paper writing mode, consider other media, presentation styles, and modes of critical engagement you might employ instead.
-2. This is a hands-on course about media and technology: I would be thrilled to see unessays that do rather than simply describe.
-Consider using your unessay assignment to get your hands dirty (perhaps literally) with one of the mediums we discuss in class.
+2. This is a hands-on course about media and technology: I would be thrilled to see unessays that *do* rather than (only) *describe*.
+Consider using your unessay assignments to get your hands dirty (perhaps literally) with some of the media we discuss in class.
 3. Take advantage of my advice and help as you develop your unessay ideas.
 That's what I'm here for!

-You may complete your unessays on your own schedule, but it must be turned in by Monday, February 20.
+You may complete your unessays on your own schedule, but they must be turned in by the listed due dates.
 I would strongly advise you not to put the assignment off.
-To motivate you to work earlier, I am happy to review, comment on, and allow revisions for any unessays turned in at least two weeks before the February 20 deadline.
-Your final unessay will be due by 8pm on Monday April 17.
-In that case, too, I would be happy to review, comment on, and allow revisions of unessay projects submitted in advance of that final deadline.
+To motivate you to work earlier, I am happy to offer feedback on drafts submitted at least one week in advance of a given deadline.
+We will also workshop ideas during class sessions well in advance of each deadline.

 I will also show you some stellar examples of unessays in the weeks leading up to the first deadline, and would be happy to show you others during office hours.
 I have a growing collection of stunning student unessay work that I love revisiting.